jpcarreira/TwitchTopGames/README.md

 ## Requirements
 This project was developed in **XCode 8.2.1** using **Swift 3.0.2**.
-This app has dependencies managed by [carthage](https://github.com/Carthage/Carthage) so if you should run the following command after cloning the project:
+This app has dependencies managed by [carthage](https://github.com/Carthage/Carthage) so you should run the following command after cloning the project:
 ```carthage update --platform iOS```

 ## Improvements